Fay Canyon Trail, Fay Canyon Trailhead, Sedona: Red Rock - Secret Mountain Wilderness, Arizona

 |Elevation Change:||+155' net elevation (+187' total roundtrip elevation gain)|

-Fay Canyon is located 4.8 miles from 89A in the Red Rock - Secret Wilderness Area of Sedona, AZ.
+Fay Canyon is located 4.8 miles from 89A in the Red Rock - Secret Mountain Wilderness of Sedona, AZ.
 This short, level trail passes through a diversely vegetated flat into the canyon, where it follows a wash to its conclusion at an impassable rock formation.

 Fay Canyon is crowned by Fay Canyon Arch, located high along the north wall and accessible by a steep social trail.
 Visitors will enjoy mild grades and brilliant colors on the Fay Canyon Trail: